ND EDUCATES supports graduates through the next steps in their careers.

-The 2020 ND EDUCATES programme featured a variety of inspiring talks, workshops and advice from leading professionals in the design industry.
+The 2020 ND EDUCATES programme featured a variety of inspiring talks, portfolio crits and career advice from leading professionals in the design industry.

 2020 PREVIOUS EVENTS